 A Surprise Trip to Oceanside Pier!

 The water looked like liquid tar.
-It was a sight to see, and I am so happy that we were able to share our experience as a family.
+It was a sight to see, and I am so happy that we could share our experience as a family.

 Escaping the Heat in Pacific Beach

 In the first week of September, Southern California was experiencing a prolonged heatwave.
-The temperatures inland were in the triple digits, and did I mention that we have no air conditioning?
+The temperatures inland were triple digits, and did I mention that we have no air conditioning?

 To get some relief from the heat, I decided to take my Mother-in-law to the coast for the day.
 We headed south to Pacific Beach.